sgtsaughter/camera-management/README.md

 ## TODO

-Add interfaces for Camera, Vehicle, and CameraAssignment data types

 Create UI for dashboard

 Implement popup modal for warning messages

 Add search feature on dashboard

-Create Assignment UI with check that won't let user create if camera or vehicle is already assigned.

 Add edit functionality for assignments.